Feuleur/blender-dd2-tools-suite/README.md

 Animation files are supported at import.
 Due to a mismatch between the way blender and the game handle animations, a target armature is needed to apply the proper corrections when importing an animation.
 Make sure you have a single armature selected when doing so.

-LMT files are found in "mot" folders scattered around in the game files.

 ![mot_import_2.png](images/mot_import_2.png)

 Animations will be loaded as actions.